wp-plugins/maxbuttons/readme.txt

 </table>`

 == Changelog ==

+= 1.37 =

+* Fixed two XSS vulnerabilities

+= 1.36 =

+* Minor tweaks and updates

+= 1.35 =

+* Better description for certain options
+* New icon for WP-repository

+= 1.34 =

+* Fixed UI issue in edit posts screen.

+= 1.33 =
+* Buttons list is now sortable by Button name.

+= 1.32 =
+* Setting to remove 'add button' interface from editor

+= 1.31 =
+* Courier New added to fonts

+= 1.30 =
+* Added placement for MaxGalleria

+= 1.29 =
+* Can now use shortcodes as URL and text

+= 1.28.2 =
+* Updated wording to reflect Font Awesome 4.2.0 update

+= 1.28.1 =
+* Updated CSS to have white-space: nowrap, should fix weird wrapping issue

+= 1.28 =
+* Added 9 latest Forum posts to Support Page via RSS feed

+= 1.27.1 =
+* Made wording more clear for target="_blank" and some other wording

 = 1.27.0 =
 * Removed style blocks from being inline, now placed in footer of the page.
 * Updated database to allow for negative margins on container.